JoseMarioDev/aws-learn.cantrill.io-study-notes/12-Global_Content_Delivery_Optimization.md

 ### concepts

 - run lightweight lambda functions at edge locations
-- adjust data between viewer and orgigin
+- adjust data between viewer and origin
 - limitations - currently support NodeJS and Python
 - run in the AWS public space - not VPC
 - layers are not supported(?)